framps/raspiBackupDoc/en/src/how-can-i-install-and-test-the-beta-version.md

 and, in the event of an error, to create a problem record so that the problem can be problem can be fixed.

-Since it is not possible to test all possible system environment conditions conditions, testing the beta version also helps the community to community that no errors have crept into the new version. have crept into the new version.
+Since it is not possible to test all possible system environment conditions, testing the beta version also helps the community to make sure that no errors will be in the new version.

 The following section describes how to install a beta, uninstall it again and create problem reports.